2022 European Figure Skating Championships

 The 2022 European Figure Skating Championships were held from 10 to 16 January 2022 at the Tondiraba Ice Hall in Tallinn, Estonia.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-The competition determined the entry quotas for each federation at the 2023 European Championships.
-Tallinn was announced as the host in June 2019.
-The city had previously hosted the competition in 2010.
+The competition also determined the entry quotas for each skating federation to the 2023 European Championships.
+All of the winners were from Russia: Mark Kondratiuk won the men's event, Anastasia Mishina and Aleksandr Galliamov won the pairs' event, and Victoria Sinitsina and Nikita Katsalapov won the ice dance event.
+Although Kamila Valieva of Russia had originally finished first in the women's event and was awarded the gold medal, her scores were later voided by the Court of Arbitration for Sport and Anna Shcherbakova, who had originally won the silver medal, was elevated to gold medalist.